akka/akka/akka-docs/src/main/paradox/discovery/index.md

 * SRV name = serviceName
 * SRV protocol = protocol

-Configure `akka-dns` to be used as discovery implementation in your `application.conf`:
+Configure `akka-dns` to be used as the discovery implementation in your `application.conf`:

 @@snip[application.conf](/akka-discovery/src/test/scala/akka/discovery/dns/DnsDiscoverySpec.scala){ #configure-dns }